 - Quiet Your Internal Editor

 Once you begin to write the first draft of your book, you need to keep writing it until it’s done.
 While it may be tempting, you shouldn’t go back and change every sentence immediately after writing it.
-As explained in this post from Jericho Writers, there are many types of editing, all of which can help you to improve your manuscript and story.
+There are many types of editing, all of which can help you to improve your manuscript and story.
 However, they can only do this once there is a story to improve.
 Until your first draft is completed, you must quiet your internal editor.

 - Take A Notebook Everywhere